ShizukaDonaghue/happy-beans/TESTING.md

 * **_As a Site User, I can see a custom error message when an HTTP error occurs so that I can understand why the error has occurred and easily navigate back to the website._**

-  Custom pages for 400, 403, 404 and 500 erros have been created.
+  Custom pages for 400, 403, 404 and 500 errors have been created.
 Each error page contains a link to the Home page as well as Browse Recipes page so that users can easily navigate back to the website.

   <img src="docs/images/testing/us-404-error.png" width=280>